anjalimnnit/SOLID-PRINCIPLES/SingleResponsibilityPinciple.md

 When we are writing longer codes we do need to consider the fact that our code should be maintainable.
 If we write too much functionalities in a single class it becomes the God class.
 And it is difficult to add features or modify the God class.
-Therefore the class must have only a single responsibility or we can a single reason to change.
+Therefore the class must have only a single responsibility or a single reason to change.
 Here is a simple example to explain this:

 Let us take an example of shopping site.